storacha/RFC/rfc/remove-ucan-stream.md

 This re-exposes the bug where two uploads of the same item are double counted, but it is categorically better than double counting _every_ upload.

+The PR for this change can be found here: https://github.com/storacha/w3infra/pull/456

 ### Mid-term

 1. Insert space usage deltas directly to DynamoDB table from the `BlobRegistry` at the point where items are added or removed.